Installation#

 python3 app.py

-If you have this error:
+If you encounter the following error:

 This program needs access to the screen.
 Please run with a